eswan18/gradual-typing-prez/premark_slides/static-typing.md

 --

-- This allows the compiler or interpreter to reason through the entire data flow, verifying that functions receive the expected inputs, and that their outputs are assigned to variables of the proper type.
+- This allows the compiler or interpreter to reason through the entire data flow and anticipate what could go wrong.

     ```go
     var a float32 = 3.4